eblade/restnote/README.md

 where:

 * `COMMAND` is one of the available keywords described later.
 * `ARG1, ..., ARGn` is a comma-separated list of arguments.
+If you want to have a comma as part of an argument, simply escape is with backslash, like `\,`.
 * `TARGET` is a variable to use for storing the result.
 Variable names may include any characters, except for parenteses `()`, but including spaces.
+If you want to use them with `eval`, python naming rules apply.

 Arguments are either a string or an abject.
 Objects are referred using
 parenteses: